mumuki/mulang/README.md

     * Any matches: `DeclaresClass:*` or simply `DeclaresClass`
     * Except matches: `Declares:^Foo` - wich means that will match any declaration that is not `Foo`
     * Any-Of matches: `Declares:[Foo|IFoo|AbstractFoo]` - which means that will match any declaration of `Foo`, `IFoo` or `AbstractFoo`
+* **Intermediate Language**: Mulang Command Line Tool can generate the Mulang AST for a given source code.
+* **Signature analysis**: report the signatures of the computations present in source code.
 * **Smell analysis**: instead of asking explcit questions to the program, the smells analysis implicitly runs specific inspections - that denote bad code - in orden to know if any of them is matched.
-* **Signature analysis**: report the signatures of the computations present in source code.

 ## Building mulang from source